Dr. The Most Honourable Hubert Minnis, ON

 While at Princess Margaret Hospital he served as a Consultant and Head of Department of Obstetrics and Gynaecology and as Deputy Chief of Staff.
 Dr Minnis is a former president of the Medical Association of The Bahamas, member of the Medical Council, chairman of the Hotel Corporation of The Bahamas and an associate lecturer at the University of West Indies in Obstetrics and Gynaecology.

-Hubert Minnis was first elected to the legislature in the 2007 election, and was appointed Minister of Health.
-He succeeded Hubert Ingraham as party leader following the party's defeat in the 2012 election.
+Hubert Minnis was first elected to the legislature for the Killarney Constituency in the 2007 election as a candidate for the Free National Movement (FNM).
+He was appointed Minister of Health.
+He was re-elected in the 2012 General Election and became Leader of the FNM and Leader of Her Majesty’s Loyal Opposition in the House of Assembly, succeeding Hubert Ingraham as party leader following the party's defeat in the 2012 election.

 A Roman Catholic, Dr. Minnis is married to the former Patricia Beneby and is the father of three children.